UPDATED NOVEMBER 28, 2022

 There are lots of steps involved with getting your Ecuador Temporary Resident Visa, and it usually takes 3 to 6 months.

 It can take 2 to 3 months just to get the background checks done in the US, sent for the apostille and mailed to Ecuador so keep that in mind when you’re planning your travel.

 Step 1: Fingerprints

 The first step in the process of getting your Ecuador Temporary Resident Visa is getting your fingerprints taken.
 We had ours taken in Cuenca Ecuador on our exploratory trip in 2017, but you can also have them taken back in the US at a local police station.

 Step 2: Background Check

-Once we had our fingerprint forms, our visa agent requested the background checks from the FBI and Colorado state police.
+Once we had our fingerprint forms, our visa agent requested the background checks from the FBI Identity History Summary Checks website.

 Step 3: Visa Specific Requirements

 You need to request a notarized diploma, transcript and the official university letter stating your documents are real.
-Then it needs to be apostilled at the federal level.
+Then it needs to get an apostille.

 If you’re applying for a dependent visa, you’ll need to get a certified copy of your marriage license and send it for the apostille.
 Your children and other relatives.
 Again, all these documents must be less than 6 months old to get an apostille so you may need to order new certified copies.

 For the investor visa, you’ll need to invest in CD at an Ecuadorian COOP for at least 2 years, or purchase property that you intend to keep for the duration of the temporary resident visa.
 You can wire funds directly to an Ecuadorian bank from a US bank.

 You need to request a letter from the SSA stating your monthly income and you’ll need to provide monthly income statements.

 Step 4: Request an Appointment with the Ministry

 You can go to any of the ministry offices in Ecuador to submit your application, but some have longer waits than others.
 Cuenca is one of the busiest offices in Ecuador so it can take 3 to 4 months just to get an appointment date to submit your application.

 Step 5: Fill Out and Notarize the Visa Application Form